Turtle Town Snorkeling Maui

 • Turtle etiquette: Give turtles space - at least 10 feet.
 Never touch, chase, or block their path to the surface.

-• Easy option: Join our Molokini Crater Snorkeling Tour (Molokini + Turtle Town when conditions are safe).
+• Easy option: Join our Molokini Crater Snorkeling Tour - Molokini + Turtle Town when conditions are safe.

-Conditions: When Turtle Town is Usually Calmest
+When Turtle Town Is Usually The Calmest

-Turtle Town is most enjoyable when the ocean is calm, and visibility is clear — conditions that are often best in the morning before South Maui trade winds build.
+Turtle Town is most enjoyable when the ocean is calm, and visibility is clear; conditions that are often best in the morning before South Maui trade winds build.
+Go early for the best chance at calmer water.
+If conditions aren't good, don't force it.
+Choose a safer spot or go with a crew that can pick the best site for the day.

 For the full breakdown of conditions, seasons, and safety cues, read: Best Time to Visit Turtle Town Maui.